bocajs/NodeBotDays/README.md

 # NOTES & ERRORS
-There are three directories in this repo that are per each platform (Windows, Mac, Linux) If you have your computer setup correctly (or are just lucky that way) then you WON'T need them.
+There are three directories in this repo that are per each platform (Windows, Mac, Linux).<BR>
+If you have your computer setup correctly (or are just lucky that way) then you WON'T need them.<BR>
-But each platform DOES have some issues in some situations so each directy has a trick to get you going.
+But each platform DOES have some issues in some situations so each directy has a trick to get you going.<BR>

 I'll describe the issues on each platform and you can then choose to follow the steps within each directory if you need it.
 - Windows - Python is hard to setup and when you "npm i johnny-five" you'll get an error.
 I've included the "node_modules" that you'll need.